rickellis/Arch-Linux-Install-Guide/README.md

 ## Update Mirrorlist

-Before we download the Arch packages it's recommended that we update the mirrorlist.
-To do that we install a package called __Reflector__.
+Before we download the Arch packages we should rank the mirrorlist to ensure our download speeds are as good as possible.
+There are two ways to accomplish this.
+The first (rankmirrors) does not require any additional packages, the other (reflector) requires a package download.
+Both are described next:

+### Rankmirrors

+Open the mirrorlist file using:

+    #   nano /etc/pacman.d/mirrorlist

+Then make sure that only servers in your country are uncommented.
+Alternately, you can `shift + arrow down` to highlight lines you don't want and `Ctrl + K` to cut them.
+Save the file then run these two commands:

+    #   sudo cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup
+    #   rankmirrors -n 6 /etc/pacman.d/mirrorlist.backup > /etc/pacman.d/mirrorlist

+### Reflector

+Install __Reflector__ using:

     #   pacman -S reflector rsync curl

 __NOTE:__ If you get an error regarding missing databases, synchronize them using `pacman -Sy` then try installing Reflector again.

-### Create a new mirrorlist

-If you are in a different country change "United States" to your country.
+Now generate the new mirrorlist.
+Note: If you are in a different country change "United States" to your country.

     #   reflector --verbose --country 'United States' -l 5 --sort rate --save /etc/pacman.d/mirrorlist